Servicio de Transportes Eléctricos: Garages

 The system has two trolleybus garages (depositos, or depots).
 The largest is at Tetepilco, also the location of STE's main administrative offices.
 The second is San Juan de Aragón depot.
 A third garage, El Rosario, opened in December 1998, as a replacement for a much smaller depot, Azcapotzalco, which had closed in May of that year.
 However, Deposito El Rosario closed in 2019, leaving the system with two garages.
 The trolleybus fleet included around 400 vehicles in 2008 and around 360 in 2014.

 Cablebús

-In 2021, STE began operating an aerial lift service with two lines and 13 stations, known as Cablebús.
+In 2021, STE began operating a gondola lift-type cable car service with two lines and 13 stations, known as Cablebús.

 Non-electric services

 Starting in November 1997, and lasting for four years, STE operated a few diesel bus routes, at the request of STV following the 1995 bankruptcy of RTP's predecessor, Ruta Cien ("Route 100").
 It accepted the transfer of 190 motorbuses to its fleet in conjunction with this, but these and the bus routes were transferred to RTP in November 2001.
 Otherwise, except for a brief period in the 1960s, STE's service has always used only electric vehicles.